-Of the 750 POWs who were boarded onto the ship, 82 POWs escaped.
+Of the 750 POWs who boarded the ship, only 82 POWs escaped.
 Jim was one of these men.
 It took him and Joe Lamkin, also of A Company, four hours to reach shore because they spent most of the time dodging the Japanese.
-After reaching the shore they were rescued by Filipino Guerillas.
+After reaching the shore they were rescued by Filipino guerrillas.

-Cutter stated, “We walked all night and shortly after daybreak the next morning we saw a Filipino on horseback.
+Cutter who had also escaped stated, “We walked all night, and shortly after daybreak the next morning we saw a Filipino on horseback.
 He offered to take me to a hiding place as my foot was pretty sore, and said that he would send a runner for the other men to direct them to the hiding place.
 He said he already had ‘several of your friends.’

 “Arriving at the hiding place the Filipinos said they would send for a doctor to treat the wounded.
 There were several of us.
 The doctor arrived days later and gangrene had started in some of our wounds.